kparocki/red-scare/README.md

 ```

-3. Results will be returned in `graph_results.csv`
+3. Results will be returned in `graph_results.csv`, runtimes of each problem will be returned in `timing_results.csv`